Q: What made you decide to work with a Feng Shui Consultant?

 To balance the fountain, she showed me where we should place some landscaping boulders.
 This is an improvement that I really like, but without the encouragement from Francoise I would likely not have gotten around to finding them, picking them out and having them delivered.
 I need to get an electrician to install a plug outside for the fountain, but most of the improvements were relatively inexpensive and easy to implement.
 For example, she encouraged us to get a headboard, and I ordered one online and assembled it myself.
 She also recommended I hang a curtain to block the view of the washer dryer that is in the hallway.
 That project involved ordering some inexpensive neutral curtains from Ikea and installing a closet rod to hang them on.
 We added some colored glass to the fireplace we don’t use, and some candle holders.
 It looks really nice and we had several comments when friends came over.

 Francoise also provided alternative furniture arrangements, options to switch the uses of rooms, and recommended that we move a few small tables out, which actually helped the place feel most open and cost us nothing.
 We actually made a lot of changes when you include things like using the front door more, keeping the toilet lid down, and moving the bathroom trash can to a less visible location.
-Yet I would say there were only a handful of what could be considered major changes.
+Yet I would say there was only a handful of what could be considered major changes.
 I made most of them in a week, but it’s been about a month and I still have a few to go.

 Q: Did you need to change your wall colors and paint?

 K.H.: No, we actually didn’t need to do any painting, except in a hallway where we had a color that we weren’t wild about and had already painted over in another room.
-I was glad that paint color wasn’t the focus, because the prospect of repainting several rooms and moving furniture would be daunting.
+I was glad that paint color wasn’t the focus because the prospect of repainting several rooms and moving furniture would be daunting.
 Her recommendations were much easier, less labor intensive, and frankly more fun to implement.
 You can do Feng Shui on a budget, even with a consultant.
 Don’t let that scare you off.

 Q: Who do you think should use a Feng Shui Consultant?